QGP probes from a dynamical holographic model of AdS/QCD: Einstein-Maxwell-dilaton gravity

 which vanishes at the boundary.
 The value of $\bar{a}=c/8\simeq 0.145$ is determined such that the Hawking/Page phase transition occurs at $T\simeq 270 MeV$ at zero chemical potential.
 With this choice of $A(z)$, the thermodynamic properties of the solution are shown in Figs.\ref{T} and \ref{thermodynamics}.

 In Fig. \ref{temperature}, the temperature of the solution is plotted in terms of $z_h$.
 At each temperature, for small values of $\mu$, there are two solutions: large black hole (small $z_h$) and small black hole (large $z_h$).
 The small black hole solution is thermodynamically unstable.
 Also the black hole solution only exist above a minimum temperature, $T_{min}$ indicating there is a first order phase transition from black hole to thermal-gas phase.
 Although, this transition happens at some critical temperature $T_c$ above the $T_{min}$.
 In Fig. \ref{TcTm}, the ratio of critical temperature to the minimum temperature is plotted for different values of $\mu$.
 This ratio is always larger than one and enhanced by increasing the chemical potential.
 Increasing the value of chemical potential in Fig. \ref{temperature}, the branch with negative slope (the small black hole solution) becomes smaller and completely vanishes at some critical chemical potential $\mu=\mu_c=0.673$.
-At $\mu>\mu_c$, we have a single black hole solution which remains stable at all temperatures, see Fig. \ref{temperature}.
+At $\mu>\mu_c$, we have a single black hole solution which remains stable at all temperatures. \\

 In Fig. \ref{entropyratio}, the normalized entropy of the system is plotted in terms of temperature.
 By increasing temperature, this ratio reaches the value of one.
 In Fig. \ref{freeenergy}, the free energy of the solution is plotted in terms of the temperature.
 The free energy is normalized such that the free energy of thermal-AdS is zero.
 Therefore, changing the sign of free energy means a first-order phase transition from AdS black hole to thermal-AdS as the temperature decreases which takes place at $T=T_c$.
 This is the famous Hawking–Page phase transition.
 In \cite{Dudal:2017max}, this Hawking-Page phase transition on the gravity side is used to determine the confinement/deconfinement phase transition on the dual boundary side.
 They used the phase for which the free energy of the probe quark-antiquark pair varies linearly with respect to their separation length, as confinement.
 Here, we explore this confinement/deconfinement phase transition using the external probes on the gravity side.